 Arrangements are in the care of Hope Memorial Chapel.
 To share condolences online, please visit www.hopememorial.com .

-To plant a tree in memory of Elizabeth "Betty" (Mantis) Spiliopoulos, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Elizabeth "Betty" (Mantis) Spiliopoulos, please visit our tribute store.